calvincorreli/anationapart/policies/drugs.md

 ## Addiction

 It's not the drugs that are addictive.
 It's the people.
 We all have addicitons of some sorts.

-Addictions to work, sex, porn, TV, games, gambling, eating, drinking, smoking, aggression, coffee, tea, foamed milk, nail biting, sugar, carbs, whatever.
+Addictions to:

+* work
+* sex
+* porn
+* TV shows, reality TV
+* 24 hour news
+* politics
+* winning
+* games
+* gambling
+* overeating
+* drinking
+* smoking
+* anger
+* depression
+* being a victim
+* playing small
+* mentally collapsing
+* pretending to be dumb
+* coffee
+* tea
+* foamed milk
+* nail biting
+* sugar
+* carbs
+* cheating
+* lying
+* self-aggrandizing
+* stealing

+People can be addicted to anything, and no-one's above this.
+No need to take the moral high ground here.

 Take away one addiction, and another one will take its place unless you address the underlying pattern of addiction.

 Addiction is about trying to cover up a pain or an emptiness inside with some outside remedy.
 It will never work, and at the same time you get habituated to your "remedy" of choice so it has less and less of an effect, and therefore you will need more and more of the remedy over time, until you overdose or crash.
 Then maybe you go to rehab, get weaned off of it, but unless the underlying emptiness or pain gets address, you will relapse.